mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ### `versions`

-`version` is the version of the format of the artifact that is being installed, which is always the same as the version of the update module.
+`version` is the version of the format of the Artifact that is being installed, which is always the same as the version of the update module.
 This is reflected by the location of the update module, which is always inside `v3` folder (for version 3).